murdercode/yaTTA/README.md

 Here are some strengths that I think you will share:

 - It is written in the language of the lambo-driving gods.
+VROOOM
 - Black is elegant and with pink is even cooler. _Hi Barbie!_
 - I can fill up my commit history and do the perfect